Transportation System Efficiency

-Reducing the number of miles vehicles traveled decreases petroleum use in transportation and reduces vehicle emissions.
+Reducing the number of vehicle miles traveled conserves fuel and reduces vehicle emissions.
 Also known as transportation demand management, VMT reduction strategies also can reduce traffic congestion, enable the use of more efficient vehicles, reduce transportation costs, and save time for drivers.

 On-road vehicles account for more than 80% of all transportation energy use.
 Transportation planners and corporate decision makers can implement combinations of these strategies to improve fleet and consumer fuel efficiency by targeting the transportation system as a whole.